Study of piN->pipiN processes on polarized targets: Quantum environment and its dephasing interaction with particle scattering: Introduction.

 To avoid negative probabilities the mapping (1.5) must be completely positive.
 A linear mapping (1.5) is completely positive if and only if it has the form of the Kraus representation (1.2)~\cite{kraus71,kraus83,nielsen00,bengtsson06}.
 Recently Unruh and Wald~\cite{unruh95} and Oppenheim and Reznik~\cite{oppenheim09} demonstrated the feasibility of non-unitary evolution in quantum field theories.
+However in these models Lorentz invariance fails.
+In 2002 Greenberg showed that any local interacting (scattering producing) theory that violates $CPT$ invariance necessarily violates Lorentz invariance~\cite{greenberg02}.

 Hawking's ideas inspired attempts to test unitary evolution law experimentally.
-The efforts focused mainly on non-unitary time evolution of neutral kaons $K^0 \overline{K^0}$ system using Lindblad type evolution laws~\cite{ellis84,ellis96,huet95,benatti97,gerber98,gerber04} and led to the predictions of $CPT$ violation and a modification of EPR correlations~\cite{bernabeu06a,bernabeu06b}.
+The efforts focused mainly on non-unitary time evolution of neutral kaons $K^0 \overline{K^0}$ system using Lindblad type evolution laws~\cite{ellis84,ellis96,huet95,benatti97,gerber98,gerber04} and led to the predictions of $CPT$ violation and a modification of EPR (Einstein-Podolsky-Rosen) correlations~\cite{bernabeu06a,bernabeu06b}.
 During the recent years experiments with neutral kaons have yielded sensitive results on violations of $CPT$ symmetry, time reversal invariance and entanglement of kaon pairs~\cite{fidecaro06,ambrosino06,amelino10}.
 So far these experiments did not provide a conclusive confirmation of a non-unitary evolution of free neutral kaon systems.
 These observations can be understood as the result of the absence of the diparticle spin mixing in the time evolution of the $K^0 \overline{K^0}$ system.

+What are the implications of the non-unitary evolution for the $CPT$ symmetry in $\pi N \to \pi \pi N$ processes?
+In Quantum Field Theory and in the Standard Model $CPT$ symmetry is conserved as a consequence of locality, Lorentz symmetry and Hermitian interaction Lagrangian~\cite{streater80,sachs87}.
+This means that the produced final state $\rho_f(S)$ and the $S$-matrix amplitudes are $CPT$ symmetric.
+According to Wald Theorem non-unitary evolution of $\rho_f(S)$ to the observed state $\rho_f(O)$ violates $CPT$ symmetry and is time irreversible.
+Greenberg Theorem then implies a violation of Lorentz symmetry.
+This means that the non-unitary evolution and pure dephasing interaction cannot be described by local and Lorentz invariant quantum field theory.
+In Ref.~\cite{svec13b} we show that the Kraus operators are forward scattering operators akin to forward scattering of light in a refracting medium.
+The forward scattering of dipion spin states on recoil nucleon into dipion spin states with different spin leads to dephasing and spin mixing of the $S$-matrix amplitudes to form the observed amplitudes.